katerinanavab/javadocs/docs/unit05/notes501.md

 program either to **test** that one class, or sometimes act as the **entry point** to a whole program made up of many classes and objects.

-Now that we know what the skeleton of a class looks like and the elements that make up the body of the class, we’re ready to create our own class!
-Let’s start with a look at how to design a class such as ``Person``.

 {:.highlight}
 One important question we have to ask when designing a class is, **what data does it represent**?
 In this case we can ask, what would we want to _know_ about a